Shonan Bellmare: 2000–2009: J2 League

-2010–present: Return to J1
+2010–present: Return to J1 League

 The club returned to the J1 in 2010, but injured one after another and J2 was relegated after leaving four games.

 In the end, he won 21 consecutive league games.
 It was the worst record of J1 at that time.

 After that, the team will be repeatedly demoted to J2 and promoted to J1.

-In recent years, the team has been steadily emphasizing.
+In recent years, the team has been steadily improving.

 In 2014, the team made good progress in the J2, winning 14 consecutive games from the opening.
 The team was defeated by Ehime FC in the 15th round, but after that they lost 21 battles.
 J1 automatic promotion is confirmed.
 As a result, he won the J2 with 31 wins, 8 draws, 3 losses and 101 points in the 2014 season.

 In 2016, in the J1, Shonan Bellmare was the final result in 8th place, and it was the first time for J1 to remain in history.
 In addition, at the EAFF E-1 Football Championship 2015 held in August, Wataru Endo, who was on the team at the time, participated as a representative of Japan.

 In 2018, won the J.League Cup.
 It was the first time for Shonan Bellmare to win three major titles since winning the 74th Emperor's Cup in the Bellmare Hiratsuka.

 On the operational side, there was some report that the club fell into excess debt of more than 100 million yen in February 2012, and in the worst case the club itself could be dissolved (the actual amount of excess debt was 82.68 million yen).
 However, the debt insolvency was resolved by two capital increases.

 In April 2018, SANEI ARCHITECTURE PLANNING, which was the largest shareholder of Shonan Bellmare, established "Merudia RIZAP Shonan Sports Partners" in collaboration with RIZAP GROUP.
 The new company acquired a 50% stake in Shonan Bellmare.
 RIZAP GROUP intends to invest 1 billion yen in Bellmare over the next three years.